Among the nation’s working families, 10 million are poor.

 We have identified policies that impact our work of ending homelessness at federal, state, and local levels.
 Regardless of where they originated, most are subject to influence and advocacy at all major levels of government.
 Further, all of the policies have broad consequences across multiple realms of social service organizations, families, and individuals.
 Thus, each policy accomplishes a little bit of each of the following, but for the purposes of this report, we have categorized policies into three categories that align with our mission: rehousing, stabilizing, and empowering.

 Why It’s Important: Housing costs out-pace wages.
-A full-time worker earning minimum wage cannot afford a one-bedroom unit at the Fair Market Rent anywhere in the United States.
-The average wait for public housing is 1-3 years and the average wait for a Section 8 Voucher is 35 months.
+A full-time worker earning minimum wage cannot afford a one-bedroom unit at the fair market rent anywhere in the UU.S.
+The average wait for public housing is 1-3 years, and the average wait for a Section 8 voucher is 35 months.
 Federal support for low-income housing has been cut in half since 1980.
-Policies at the local, state and federal levels that positively impact affordable housing opportunities for families experiencing homelessness are central to our policy agenda.
-We support: The retention of Missouri Housing Trust Fund and creative, evidence-based approaches to additional sources of revenue that meet the housing needs of Very Low Income families and individuals.
-The retention of federal and state Low Income Housing Tax Credits, as they are a successful and efficient method in facilitating rehabilitation and production of affordable housing for low-income families.
-The National Housing Trust Fund becoming a permanent source of funding, not subject to annual appropriations, as to close the gap between supply and need for affordable housing for low income families.
+Policies at the local, state, and federal levels that positively impact affordable housing opportunities for families experiencing homelessness are central to our policy agenda.

 To learn more about how Community LINC is addressing the problem, or to see how YOU can help, contact us below.

 The Housing First model is a PROVEN COST-EFFECTIVE SOLUTION to ending homelessness nationally.